Bartolucci Cars and Bikes Page

 - 1970 Ford Maverick.
 I bought this from a friend for 900.00.
 With the rest of the money from the sale of the S-10 I swapped the straight 6 for a 302 V8 and added lots of performance upgrades.
 Probably the quickest 0-50 car I've owned.
 I blew the motor and ended up selling it as is for a big loss.

 - 1992 Ford Explorer.
 This SUV was a gift from my wife's old boss.
 We got it in 2000 just as the 87 Tredia was about to go to the big salvage yard in the sky.
 Little did we know at the time that God was preparing us for an upcoming move to New York where the 4x4 would get lots of use.
 We still use it as our winter vehicle.
 It was in outstanding condition when we got the car (can't find a good picture of it, however).
-It's now gone through many winters and is showing its "northeastern status."
-Coming up on 200k miles and still runs like a top.
+It experienced enough NY to show its "northeastern status."
+We planned to keep this truck until it was ready for the salvage yard, but it was destroyed when my daughter and I were hit head on by a drunk on Christmas Eve, 2015.

 - 1966 Chevrolet Impala.
 After I sold the 70 Maverick I decided that I'd go with a classic car that was pretty much turnkey.
 Big, black, powered by a 396 and less than 55k original miles.
 I payed 5400.00 for it.
 At the time I sold it, I had this car longer than any other, from 1999 to 2013.
 The Ford Explorer (above) now claims that title.